training-datalab/old-training-datalab.com/_pages/consultancy.md

 ## Relevant Disclaimers

-<p align=" justify">Considering request and agenda availability, consultancy is provided by specific team members as a private, professional service, not by the institutions to which they are affiliated.
+<p align=" justify">Considering request and agenda availability, consultancy is provided by specific team members as a private, professional service, not by the institutions to which they are affiliated.</p>

 <p align=" justify">We do not provide support in analysis or empirical strategies development beyond data management, collection and pre-processing.</p>